b0o/awesome-by-example/CONTRIBUTING.md

 Ensure your pull request adheres to the following guidelines:

-- Make sure you take care of this
+- Resources should be example-based.
-- And this as well
+- Resources should be free and open source.
+Paid or restricted learning resources do not fall within the scope of this project.
-- And don't forget to check this
+- Try to categorize resources appropriately.
+Sub-headings may be added or adjusted when necessary.

 Thank you for your suggestions!